Atlogit/atlomy_chat/cline_docs/projectRoadmap.md

   - Real-time updates
   - Interactive visualizations
   - Advanced search capabilities
-  - Batch processing interface
+  - Enhanced batch processing capabilities
 - Explore possibilities for academic collaboration and publication

 This roadmap reflects the current state of the Ancient Medical Texts Analysis App.
-We have made significant progress in implementing core features such as the corpus management system, NLP pipeline, lexical value generation, LLM integration, and a modern web interface.
-The next phase will focus on optimizing these systems, expanding test coverage, and preparing for the development of additional user-facing features like the chatbot interface.
+We have successfully implemented parallel processing and batch operations, significantly improving the efficiency of lexical value generation.
+The next phase will focus on developing the chatbot interface and fact-based response system.